JuliaML/MLDataPattern.jl/docs/documentation/datasubset.rst

 While the ability to partitioning a data set this way is very useful, a fixed validation set is rarely the best approach for estimating a model's performance on the held-out test set.
-In the next section we will introduce various repartition strategies, including :math:`k`-folds.
+In the :ref:`folds` we will introduce various alternative, including :math:`k`-folds.
 These usually allow for a more effective use of the training data.